 • IFRS 16 - Leases.
-This IFRS, which supersedes IAS 17 - Leases, specifies how to recognize, present and disclose leases.
+Effective on January 1, 2019, this IFRS, which supersedes IAS 17 - Leases, specifies how to recognize, present and disclose leases.
 The standard provides a single lessee accounting model, requiring the recognition of assets and liabilities for all leases, unless the lease term is 12 months or less or the underlying asset has a low value.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019.

-At this time, the Company does not anticipate that the above standards will have a significant impact on the financial statements of the Company.
+The Company adopted this policy and this standard did not have a significant impact on the financial statements of the Company.